Irina-abah/mesto/README.md

-# Проект 4: Mesto
+# Projects 4-7: Mesto

 LINK TO GITHUB: https://irina-abah.github.io/mesto/index.html

+**Intro**

+This is Sprints 4-7 learning project from **Yandex Praktikum**, created to practice primarily pure JavaScript but also adaptive and responsive behaivour of elements.
+Represented as interactive page where users can add photos of places, view them, delete and like/dislike.
+Fully done by a stydent Iryna Abah.

 ### Overview
 * Intro
 * Technologies
 * Files structure and naming
 * Future plans for development

-**Intro**

-This is Sprint 4-7 learning project from **Yandex Praktikum**, created to practice primarily JavaScript but also adaptive and responsive behaivour of elements.
-Represented as interactive page where users can add images, view them, delete and like.
-Fully done by a stydent Iryna Abah.

 **Technologies**